hercules-sousa/URI/README.md

 ## Editor

-In order to better practice code writing all solutions here were developed using [VIM](https://www.vim.org/download.php).
+In order to better practice code writing, all solutions here were developed using [VIM](https://www.vim.org/download.php).

 I have recently started to use this text editor because it gives no help when it comes to code autocomplete and I have found myself struggling to do simple things, specially with Java, therefore by using VIM and repeating the code over and over again I hope to learn even more about Java and all the other listed languages to be used.